ashtongrace/ashtongrace/README.md

 - 👋 Hi, I’m @adrawnangel
 - 👀 I’m interested in ... music, video games, and coding (obviously).
 - 🌱 I’m currently learning ...
-C++ and java.
+C/C++, Java, Python, HTML/CSS/Javascript, etc.
 - 💞️ I’m looking to collaborate on ... projects for class.
 - 📫 How to reach me ...
 Here or discord!